-- Heart pumping rapidly
+- Rapid heart pumping

 Can a Dehumidifier Make You Dehydrated?

 You can never get dehydrated with a dehumidifier even if you run it throughout the night.
-Dehumidifier is a simple appliance designed to only absorb moisture from the air.
+Dehumidifier is a simple appliance designed to absorb moisture from the air.
 You can set the ideal humidity level between 30-50 percent and the dehumidifier will not go below that point.
-Even if you ignore the setting, turn it on at turbo speed and run it for consecutive hours, your body fluid will still retain at a good rate.
-Most people will feel dehydrated after waking up from a long nap is likely due to lack of water, dry air, climate, food allergies or illnesses.
+Even if you ignore the setting, turn it on at turbo speed, and run for consecutive hours, your body fluid will still retain at a good rate.
+Most people will feel dehydrated after waking up from a long nap is likely due to lack of water, dry air, climate, food allergies, or illnesses.

 What is Dehydration?

 Dehydration is a condition where your body fluid does not have sufficient water or fluid to function normally.
 In other words, water intake is less than water outtake.
 This happens when you are losing water through sweat from the heat, physical activity, diet, and medication.
 A sickness that leads to fever, vomiting, diarrhea also accounts for the huge water loss.
 With the rise in blood sodium level and deficiency of electrolytes plus carbohydrates, if you don't replace the lost fluids, you will suffer from severe dehydration.
 A clear sign if one is experiencing weaknesses both physically and mentally.

 There are lots of reasons why a person would consider getting a dehumidifier.
 For one, it is to help manage their home humidity level and protect personal belongings from rust, rot, decay.
 Excessive moisture in the air can lead to crack tiles, wallpaper peeling, and water stains.
 It will aggravate allergies as the home is infested with mold and mildew spots.
 The stench of the stagnant water and mustiness smell can also be unbearable to live with.

 How Much Electricity Does a Dehumidifier Use?